 - Disinfect your cup after each cycle.

-- Use a small amount of water-based lubricant to aid with insertion of your cup if you feel particularly dry or are prone to vaginal or labial fissures (small tears).
+- Use a small amount of water-based lubricant to aid with the insertion of your cup if you feel particularly dry or are prone to vaginal or labial fissures (small tears).

 - Store your cup, in the pouch it was purchased with, in a cool, dry place with ample ventilation.
 Never store your cup in an airtight container such as a zip-lock bag, plastic bag, plastic container or tin as this may encourage the growth of bacteria.

-- If you are using tampons, opt for the lowest absorbency possible and change it as per the manufacturers recommendations.
+- If you are using tampons, opt for the lowest absorbency possible and change it as per the manufacturer's recommendations.

 The information regarding TSS and menstrual cups is still limited and every user should remain vigilant and pay attention to their body during their menstrual cycle.
 Exercising good menstrual cup hygiene is of utmost importance.

-Previous TSS sufferers are discouraged from using a menstrual cup unless under direct supervision of a healthcare practitioner.
+Previous TSS sufferers are discouraged from using a menstrual cup unless under the direct supervision of a healthcare practitioner.